Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Your employer must be a well-established business that has been actively operating in Tasmania for the past 12 months.

-• Your wages and conditions must be no less favourable than those that would apply to an Australian citizen or permanent resident, and salary or wages are at least equivalent to the market salary rate.
+• Your pay and conditions must be no less favourable than those that would apply to an Australian citizen or permanent resident, and salary or wages are at least equivalent to the market salary rate.

 • There must be a genuine, ongoing need for your position within the business (including a minimum 12-month contract with at least three months remaining at the time you apply for nomination).
 The contract may be casual, but must comply with the Fair Work Ombudsman’s National Employment Standards.